PreK Director and Team Teacher

-Courtney Fincher is the Director of the Odyssey Pre-Kindergarten program.
-She values the opportunity to nurture children through the rapid growth of early childhood.
-She believes it is never too early to instill the concepts of self knowing, communication, compassion, and community.
+Courtney Fincher is the director of the Odyssey Pre-Kindergarten program.
+She values the opportunity to nurture children through the rapid growth of early childhood and she believes it is never too early to instill the concepts of self-knowing, communication, compassion, and community.

-She strives to support the children in her care in developing self-confidence in balance with interdependence.
+Courtney strives to support the children in developing self-confidence in balance with interdependence.
 It is her goal that children leaving her class will have a core understanding of themselves and the skills that will serve them in every aspect of life.
 Courtney values working in a school where children can experience the developmental spectrum from early childhood through high school.

-Courtney is engaged with the Early Education Community in a variety of ways.
-She serves on The AB Tech advisory committee for their Early Education program, is a NEXT Emerging Leader participant, and a graduate of the Early Childcare Directors Institute.
-In 2015 she was awarded the National Recognition for Childcare Excellence.
+Courtney is engaged in our local early education professional community in a variety of ways.
+She has served on The AB Tech advisory committee for their Early Education program, was a NEXT Emerging Leader participant, and is a graduate of the Early Childcare Directors Institute.
+In 2015 she was awarded National Recognition for Childcare Excellence.

 Lydia attended Earlham College, in Indiana, where she received her BA in Fine Art, with a focus in Ceramics.
 She later completed Haywood Community College’s program in Professional Crafts.
 “It feels very natural for me to be here at Odyssey,” says Lydia, “and to be able to feed the two main passions in my life, having the opportunity to work with young children and also to work in clay, offering others the chance to explore such an amazing and captivating medium.

 PreK Team Teacher